-The project’s three major objectives:
+The project’s four major objectives:

-- To encourage exemplary application of these theories and methods to both established traditions and emerging practices in artistic creation and expression and the various modes of cognitive engagement they do entail.
+- To encourage exemplary application of these theories and methods to both established traditions and emerging practices in artistic creation and expression and the various modes of cognitive engagement they entail.

 - Alexander Bergs, Universität Osnabrück – English Language and Linguistics

 - Margaret H. Freeman, Myrifield Institute for Cognition and the Arts – Literature in English

 - Peter Schneck, Universität Osnabrück – American Studies

 - Achim Stephan, Universität Osnabrück – Philosophy of Cognition